kpelloni/css-flexbox-rules-unsolved/README.md

 Acceptance criteria:

-- [ ] The layout should closely resemble the mockup.
+- [ x] The layout should closely resemble the mockup.
-- [ ] Avoid using margin and float CSS rules to define distance/space between elements or their alignment.
+- [x ] Avoid using margin and float CSS rules to define distance/space between elements or their alignment.
-- [ ] Positioning (utilizing the position CSS property) is prohibited.
+- [ x] Positioning (utilizing the position CSS property) is prohibited.
-- [ ] Edit the following files:
+- [ x] Edit the following files:
-  - [ ] html: `/pages/authentication-form.html`
+  - [ x] html: `/pages/authentication-form.html`
-  - [ ] css: `/css/authentication-form.css`
+  - [ x] css: `/css/authentication-form.css`

 Create the form HTML elements to imitate the mockup:

-- [ ] Wrap each group of a label and input elements with a container representing a row.
+- [x ] Wrap each group of a label and input elements with a container representing a row.
-- [ ] Maintain a 6px distance between the label and the input.
+- [x ] Maintain a 6px distance between the label and the input.
-- [ ] Keep a 30px distance between each row.
+- [ x] Keep a 30px distance between each row.
-- [ ] Bolden label text when paired with a text or text-like input field.
+- [ x] Bolden label text when paired with a text or text-like input field.
 - [ ] Avoid bold formatting for labels paired with checkboxes and radios.
 - [ ] Utilize a paragraph element if the label element can't be used.
 - [ ] Ensure inputs span the full width available within the parent.